-Principal Investigator: Dr Cecile Gubry-Rangin
+Principal Investigator: Prof. Cecile Gubry-Rangin

-(Royal Society University Research Fellow/ Proleptic Senior lecturer)
+(Royal Society University Research Fellow)

 I enjoy working on ecology and evolution of microbes because of the nice mix of theory, experimental molecular and genomic work and diverse field work it involves!
 In brief, I love my work and also enjoy having a good balance with personal life (family and outdoors for me)!

-(Royal Society-funded Research Assistant)
+(Royal Society-funded postdoc)

 Miss Rachel Callaghan

 (PIs: Cecile Gubry-Rangin, Tom Vogwill)

 With a background in Chemistry and Biochemistry, I have just embarked on a PhD project focused on studying Thaumarchaeota using comparative genomics and experimental evolution.